Anthony Bailey hosts St Thomas à Becket Banquet in honour of President of Hungary

 The Chancellor of the Duchy of Lancaster, The Rt Hon Oliver Letwin, MP, read a message sent by the Prime Minister, Rt Hon David Cameron MP, celebrating this historic pilgrimage of the relic of St Thomas Becket, highlighting the British – Hungarian ties, our common heritage and beliefs.

-The Prime Minister also paid tribute to Anthony’s remarkable charitable and inter-faith work as Delegate of the Constantinian Order.
+The Prime Minister also paid tribute to the remarkable charitable and inter-faith work of the Constantinian Order.
 In his message, the Prime Minister said:

 “I would like to extend my warmest wishes to the many distinguished state, religious and diplomatic guests gathered here tonight.
 This banquet marks the historic return after 800 years of the relics of Saint and Martyr Thomas à Becket to Britain.